xa888s/csr-wasm/README.md

-# Seed Quickstart
+# csr-wasm

 **To get started:**

-- Clone this repo: `git clone https://github.com/david-oconnor/seed-quickstart.git`
+- Clone this repo.

 - If you don't have Rust and cargo-make installed, [Download it](https://www.rust-lang.org/tools/install), and run the following commands: